 The number 1 beside the letter h makes the largest heading.
 Numbers, 2, 3 and 4 will make smaller headings.

 Heading tags belong to what are called block tags.
 These kind of tags don't allow any outside text to line up beside them, you will see the effect in a moment but first let's see how our HTML file is shaping up:

 <h1>Learning HTML</h1> Look Ma, I'm making a webpage!

 Open your web page and this is what it should look like:

-See how the text outside the h1 tag is on a separate line?
-This is what block tags do, they force the stuff they don’t enclose to be on a separate line.
+Notice that the text outside the h1 tag is on a separate line.
+This is what block tags do, they force the stuff they don't enclose to be on a separate line.